khalido/deeplearning.ai/deeplearning-ai-part-3-of-5.md

 #### Cleaning up incorrectly labeled data

 - sometimes its worthwhile to check training sets for mislabelled images
-    - DL's are quite robust to random errors in the training set, so few mistakes are ok
+    - deep neural networks are quite robust to random errors in the training set, so few mistakes are ok
     - but systematic errors aren't ok, like labelling all white dogs as cats
 - modify our error spreadsheet above to have a mis-labelled category, we should always go after the biggest cause of error first
 - correcting dev/test set examples: